How to Use Passive Voice in Slovak for English Speakers

 Understanding Passive Voice in Slovak

 The passive voice in Slovak is used to emphasize the action or the recipient of the action rather than the doer.
-It is similar to English passive constructions but has its own unique forms and rules.
+It is similar to English passive constructions but has its own unique forms and uses in Slovak grammar.

 When to Use Passive Voice in Slovak